Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation

-Where $q_{ij,h,t}\geq0$ is the current completion of the flow processed by the duo as defined in equation \eqref{eq:prod1}.
-Working time affects the funds composing the duos in two very opposite way: while workers gain experience through practice, hence time affecting positively their productivity, machine productivity decays with use.
-Working time, hence, has a non-trivial effect on the efficiency of each duo and of the production process as a whole.
+Where $q_{ij,h,t}\geq0$ is the current completion rate of the flow processed by the duo (as defined in equation \eqref{eq:prod1}).
+Working time affects the funds composing the duos in two very opposite way: while workers gain experience through practice machine productivity decays with use.
+Working time, hence, has a non-trivial effect on the efficiency of the production process.

 Workers' productivity level starts at $a_0\in(0,1]$ and grows as they practice a task, i.e., via \textit{learning-by-doing}.\footnote{Learning-by-doing has been associated with other sources of productivity gains such as organizational and process innovation that do not target the workers routines directly \citep{wright1936factors, newell2013mechanisms}.
-It has also been modeled through a single proxy embedding many forms of learning \citep{arrow1962economic, solow1997learning}, be it at the firm or at the country level.
+It has also been modelled through a single proxy embedding many forms of learning \citep{arrow1962economic, solow1997learning}, be it at the firm or at the country level.
 In contrast, as did \cite{de1957effects} we separate workers' skill improvement (to which we reserve the term learning-by-doing), organizational choices, and process innovations.} For each worker, $a_0$ is set to $a_u$ for phases they are not familiar with and to $a_s\geq a_u$ for the task $h_i^*$ the worker was initially recruited for.\footnote{The parameter $a_s$ can thus be interpreted as a recruitment skill requirement, hence possibly controlled by the firm.} Additionally, a parameter $\gamma_a>0$ controls the learning rate of the worker.